akka/akka/akka-docs/scala/fault-tolerance.rst

    :include: stop

-Up to now the supervisor was completely unaffected by the child’s failure, because the actions set did handle it.
+Up to now the supervisor was completely unaffected by the child’s failure, because the directives set did handle it.
 In case of an ``Exception``, this is not true anymore and the supervisor escalates the failure.

 .. includecode:: code/akka/docs/actor/FaultHandlingDocSpec.scala